GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

     ![Open file in pgAdmin](./instructions276019/open-file.png)

-1. Update `Line 3` the following line with this API key `tLjAeqZA7md4IHcApX2m6kRREIkuMmaX`:
+1. Update *Line 3* the following line with this API key `tLjAeqZA7md4IHcApX2m6kRREIkuMmaX`:
 ```
 select azure_ai.set_setting('azure_ml.endpoint_key', '{api-key}');
 ```

-1. Run the query
+1. Run the query. **This query is going to taake around 15 secs**

 you will get a result like this: